 Most of our time’s been spent in the T6 S60, which takes the same engine and bolts on a supercharger alongside the turbocharger.
 Power wicks up to 316 hp and 295 pound-feet of torque, and 0-60 mph times dip to the low-five-second range.
 It’s the sweet spot in the powertrain lineup, as its supercharger and turbocharger leave zero chance for lumpy, laggy power delivery, and don’t thrash and whine when they’re pressed hard.
 The T6 drivetrain mandates all-wheel drive—fine with us—and also uses the sweet-shifting 8-speed automatic, with paddle shift controls and smooth, quick responses.

-The S60 also briefly was offered as a plug-in hybrid T8, but Volvo only offered 20 copies in the U.S., each fitted with a 10.4-kwh battery and a rear-mounted electric motor for 21 miles of electric-only driving range and total output of 400 hp and 427 lb-ft of torque.
-Plug-ins passed the 4,000-pound mark, but more basic S60s weigh in closer to 3,700 pounds.
+The S60 also is offered as a plug-in hybrid T8 (and as a 415-hp Polestar-engineered T8, though Volvo only offered 20 copies of that in the U.S.).
+Each T8 is fitted with a 10.4-kwh battery and a rear-mounted electric motor for 21 miles of electric-only driving range and total output of 400 hp and 427 lb-ft of torque.
+Plug-ins pass the 4,000-pound mark, but more basic S60s weigh in closer to 3,700 pounds.

 Volvo S60 ride and handling

 Without seat time in the front-drive S60, all our driving time has come in all-wheel-drive T6 S60 sedans—without complaint.
 The S60 has the dialed-in feel we’ve experienced in both the XC60 and XC40 SUVs, with even better steering and none of the demerits that come from a tall crossover body.